ipspace/netlab/docs/labs/clab.md

 (vrnetlab-internal-net)=
 ### Internal Container Networking

 The packaged container's architecture requires an internal network.
-The [_vrnetlab_ fork](https://github.com/hellt/vrnetlab) supported by _containerlab_ uses the IPv4 prefix 10.0.0.0/24 on that network, which clashes with the _netlab_ loopback address pool.
-Fortunately, that fork also adds management VRF (and default route within the management VRF) to most device configurations, making the overlap between _vrnetlab_ internal subnet and _netlab_ loopback pool irrelevant.
+The [*vrnetlab* fork](https://github.com/hellt/vrnetlab) supported by *containerlab* uses the IPv4 prefix 10.0.0.0/24 on that network, which clashes with the *netlab* loopback address pool.
+Fortunately, that fork also adds management VRF (and default route within the management VRF) to most device configurations, making the overlap between the *vrnetlab* internal subnet and the *netlab* loopback pool irrelevant.
+However, all VMs in *vrnetlab* containers will have the same IP and MAC address on the management interface, potentially confusing any network management system you might use with your lab.

-However, if you're still experiencing connectivity problems or initial configuration failures with _vrnetlab_-based containers after rebuilding them with the [latest vrnetlab version](https://github.com/hellt/vrnetlab), add the following parameters to the lab configuration file to change the _netlab_ loopback addressing pool:
+Finally, if you're still experiencing connectivity problems or initial configuration failures with _vrnetlab_-based containers after rebuilding them with the [latest vrnetlab version](https://github.com/hellt/vrnetlab), add the following parameters to the lab configuration file to change the _netlab_ loopback addressing pool:

 ```
 addressing: